briansu2004/MyGCP/README.md

     - Monitored API performance with Google Cloud stack driver dashboard and alert policies.
     - Implemented immutable infrasture with Terraform scripts and pull requests.
     - Conducted performance testing with JMeter.
+    - Protected sensitive data with DLP API, Cloud Function and Pub/Sub.
+    - Mitigated DDoS threats with Cloud Armor.
+    - Identified vulnerabilities in the App Engine with Security Scanner.

 - Designed and implemented Cloud functions and CI/CD data pipelines in Google Cloud for a large multinational company
     - Programmed cloud functions in Golang and Python.